 Skip advert

 Advertisement - Article continues below

 Following BMW’s well established naming structure, we expect the petrol car to maintain the current model’s badging, with designations such as 120, 123 and M135 – possibly with an ‘e’ to signify plug-in hybrid tech.
-The electric model is likely to use the i1 moniker, which itself leaves little room for an even more compact car – such as the now-defunct i3.
+There will also be an electric model which will use the i1 moniker.

 Advertisement - Article continues below

-Meanwhile, the now six-year-old F40/F70-generation 1 Series should see its lifespan come to a natural end by 2027, or possibly early 2028 – meaning a Neue Klasse-styled hatchback is probably still at least a couple of years away.
+The now six-year-old F40/F70-generation 1 Series should see its lifespan come to a natural end by 2027, or possibly early 2028 – meaning a Neue Klasse-styled hatchback is still at least a couple of years away.
+If you like the idea of a new BMW hatchback, why not check out Auto Express’s Buy A Car service.

+Skip advert